 Phil Schmid puts it sharply: “If your harness is getting more complex while models improve, you are likely over-engineering.”

-This puts harness engineering in an uncomfortable position.
+Rich Sutton’s Bitter Lesson argues that general methods leveraging computation beat hand-coded human knowledge every time.
 Every middleware hook, every verification loop, every loop detector is a piece of hand-coded human knowledge about how agents fail.
 It works today.
-The question is whether you're building investment or building debt.
+The question is whether you’re building investment or building debt.

 Here’s where something interesting happens: across every approach - LangChain’s additive strategy, Manus’s subtractive philosophy, the Bitter Lesson skeptics - there’s convergence on one point.
 Self-verification matters.

+The piece of LangChain’s work that deserves more attention than the individual middleware components is the meta-process: automated trace analysis driving iterative harness improvement.
 Fetch experiment traces.
 Spawn parallel error analysis agents.
 Synthesize findings.
 Make targeted changes.
 Repeat.
 This is a flywheel.
-And it's model-agnostic in a way that individual middleware hooks aren't.
+And it’s model-agnostic in a way that individual middleware hooks aren’t.

 If we’re honest about the shelf life problem, the interesting exercise is sorting harness engineering techniques into two buckets: things that address fundamental properties of autonomous systems, and things that work around current model limitations.